kalkuteminal/Animation-DNA/02-Codex-DNA.md

 Particular information about each project stores in **codex Outsource**.
 It include: mirror FTP login and password; project drive letter, name, path; instructions for cooperation.

-To upload animation scenes and linked references on mirror FTP use [FX Manager](03-tools#fx-manager).
+To upload animation scenes and linked references on mirror FTP use [FTP Manager](03-tools#ftp-manager).
 Enter shot number and press **UPLOAD SCENE**.
 Note that script does not copy environment, user have to upload it manually

 ### Shot creation workflow
 To start work on shot it should be created in FTrack, all necessary assets should be published and linked to each shot.